software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 {: .important-title }

-> Exercise 1
+> 🎯 Exercise 1
 >
-> Create the "Backlog" project as instructed above.
+> Create a GitHub Projects project for your taskboard as instructed above.
 Make sure that the project is public.
-Add a link to the Backlog project to the `README.md` under a "Backlog" subheading (open the Backlog project in GitHub and copy the URL from the web browser's address bar).
+Add a link to the Backlog project to the `README.md` under a "Backlog" subheading (open the backlog project in GitHub and copy the URL from the web browser's address bar).

 ## 🏃‍♂️ Sprint 1 planning